Home » Recipes » Main Dishes » Dr Pepper Ribs

 baby back ribs in a dr pepper bbq sauce on a wooden cutting board.

+My must-have picnic foods are Burnt EndsMexican Street Corn Salad, orange fluff, and of course these Dr. Pepper Ribs!
 This easy recipe will provide your family with a uniquely flavored dish everyone loves.
 Whether you’re looking for meals to serve guests during backyard BBQ events or you’re looking for something new to serve on these hot summer days this recipe will satisfy.

 Why You'll Love This Recipe